acquia/lightning/UPDATE.md

 follow the instructions for updating from 2.2.0 to 2.2.1, then from 2.2.1 to 2.2.2, in that order.

+### 3.1.3 to 3.1.4
+* Lightning Scheduler has been completely rewrittne, and now stores scheduled moderation state transitions in a pair of new base fields.
+You will need to migrate any existing scheduled transitions from the old base fields to the new ones.
+After completing database updates, Lightning Scheduler will link you to a UI where you can run the migration.
+Alternatively, you can do it at the command line (Drush 9 only) by running
+  `drush lightning:scheduler:migrate`.

 ### 3.1.2 to 3.1.3
 * If you have Lightning API enabled, you should clear all caches after updating Lightning, due to changes in JSON API that may require a cache rebuild.